 - has not been disciplined for professional misconduct within the past 10 years and is not subject to a pending disciplinary proceeding;

-- volunteer through an approved legal services organization;
+- volunteer through an approved legal aid organization;

 - complete 3 hours of CLE annually;